c6rg0/NEA/README.md

 # Technologies used:
-Languages: TypeScript, JavaScript, Python\
-Markdown: HTML5, CSS\
-Package managers: system wide package manager, npm\
+Languages: `TypeScript` (compiled to `JavaScript`), `Bash` (in the terminal to manage\
+and use the project, as well as automating the removal of existing compiled code\
+unrelated to the functionality of the project),\
+Markdown: `HTML5` (`CSS` for styling),\
+Package managers: `Nix` (personally), `APT` and `Homebrew` (examples included in the\
+instructions), `npm` (nodejs package manager, in the instructions too),\
-Server-side technolgy: NodeJS + express\
+Server-side technolgy: `NodeJS` + `express`,\
-Database: SQLite3 (with the use of better-sqlite3)
+Database: `SQLite3` (with the use of `better-sqlite3`),

 # Requirements:
-- A UNIX (MacOS)or UNIX-like (linux) OS - If you're using windows you'll have to install wsl2: the Windows Subsystem for Linux so that the file paths and commands work.
+- A `UNIX` (MacOS for example) OS or `Linux` distro - If you're using windows\
+you'll have to install `wsl2`: the Windows Subsystem for Linux so that the file\
+paths work (rational below).\
-- NodeJS and git to be installed on the system
+- NodeJS and git to be installed on the system (instructions are below).

+- Why can't I run this project with windows?
+I use NixOS on my laptop, a distrubution of linux, and linux being inspired by UNIX has forward slashes (/), however windows inconveniently uses back slashes (\).
+File paths won't work, and the server will just crash.

 # If you have recieved this project through a zip file, read below:
 The latest version of this project is uploaded onto github:
 `https://github/c6rg0/NEA`.
-To install the project, you'll still have to follow the below instructions, and using the zip file is harder compared to\
+To install the project, you'll have to follow the below instructions,but\
+using the contents of the zip file is harder compared to cloning the git\
-cloning the git repository if you're going to use wsl2.
+repository if you're going to use wsl2, added onto the fact that you'll be using outdated instructions which I fix pretty frequently.

 # How to run the project locally:
-*NOTE: "$" is used to represent terminal commands, don't include in your commands.*
+*NOTE: "$" is used to represent terminal commands, don't include it in the terminal.*

 1. Open up the terminal:\
 If you're on linux or macos, and you have the terminal open,